bites26/CustomRom-Research/README.md

 The future?
 Expect **consolidation** around a few well-maintained projects.
 GrapheneOS's Motorola partnership signals potential mainstream adoption.
 LineageOS remains the backbone.
 But for non-Pixel, non-flagship devices, the ROM scene is shrinking rather than growing.

-**For your Samsung Galaxy M04 specifically:** I must be honest — your options are extremely limited.
-Your best path is likely:
+**For Samsung Galaxy M04 specifically:** I must be honest — options are extremely limited. best path is likely:
 1. Root with Magisk via Odin method (if bootloader unlockable)
 2. Try a Project Treble GSI (Generic System Image) — but expect bugs
 3. Accept that major ROMs like LineageOS, Evolution X, GrapheneOS, etc. will never officially support this device